n8io/raspbmc-pvr/README.md

     5. Hit Enter
 10. `sudo reboot`
 11. Wait 2 minutes for everything to cycle
-12. Verify everything mounted correctly.
+12. Verify everything mounted correctly...
 	1. `df -H`
     2. You should see your drives mounted and in their respective 'Mounted on' directories.
 12. Create media directories